Crabbox docs

 NewExampleLeaseBackend stands in for the backend constructor you add for the provider.
 Existing providers use constructors such as NewAWSLeaseBackend and NewBlacksmithBackend.

-Then add the provider to internal/providers/all/all.go:
+Then add the side-effect import in internal/providers/all/all.go:

 import _ "github.com/openclaw/crabbox/internal/providers/example"